William C. Waterhouse: Career

 Waterhouse began teaching at Cornell University in 1968.

-He had a career-long interest in the history of mathematics, and while at Cornell wrote a history of the early years of that university's Oliver Club, a discussion forum begun by pioneering Cornell mathematican James Edward Oliver in the 1890s.
+He had a career-long interest in the history of mathematics, and while at Cornell wrote a history of the early years of that university's Oliver Club, a discussion forum begun by pioneering Cornell mathematician James Edward Oliver in the 1890s.

 Waterhouse remained an assistant professor at Cornell until 1975, at which point he was appointed an associate professor at Penn State.
 At Penn State, he subsequently became a full professor.

 In 1980 he married Betty Ann Senk, a doctoral student and teacher in comparative literature at Penn State.
 They lived in State College, Pennsylvania.